Yao Liu joins WPP Partnership Education and Research Committee

 We support innovative research dedicated to fundamental discovery, health promotion and prevention, as well as the diagnosis, treatment and cure of disease.

-The Wisconsin Partnership Program (WPP) at the University of Wisconsin School of Medicine and Public Health has released its draft 2023–2024 Annual Report for public comment.
+Nine community organizations will receive funding from the Wisconsin Partnership Program at the University of Wisconsin School of Medicine and Public Health through its Community Impact Grant Program.

 Our work embodies the Wisconsin Idea of enhancing lives and exchanging knowledge beyond the boundaries of the university.